zitadel/zitadel/docs/docs/guides/authentication/identity-brokering.md

 ### 3.Configure new identity provider

+1. Go to the settings of your instance or a specific organization (depending on where you need the identity provider)
-1. Go to the identity providers section and click new
+2. Go to the identity providers section and click "New"
-2. Fill out the form
+3. Select "OIDC Configuration" and fill out the form
-   - Use the issuer, clientid and client secret provided by your provider
+   - Use the issuer, clientid and client secret provided by your provider (Google Issuer: https://accounts.google.com)
    - The scopes will be prefilled with openid, profile and email, because this information is relevant for ZITADEL
    - You can choose what fields you like to map as the display name and as username.
 The fields you can choose are preferred_username and email
      (Example: For Google you should choose email for both fields)
-3. Save your configuration
+4. Save your configuration
-4. Link your new configuration to your login policy.
-By searching in the organization category you will get you own configuration.
-If you choose system you can link all predefined providers.
+5. You will now see the created configuration in the list.
+Click on the activate icon at the end of the row you can see when hovering over the row, to activate it in the login flow.

 ![Configure identity provider](/img/console_org_identity_provider.gif)